 8. Diaper Rash

 Baking soda baths aren’t just for adults – baking soda is safe enough for babies’ skin, too.
 Adding a few teaspoons to a baby’s bath can help soothe and heal their sensitive skin from diaper rash – totally naturally.

-Dry brush your skin before bath, vigorously brushing in upward motions to prepare skin.
+Dry brush your skin before bath, vigorously (but not abrasively) brushing in upward motions to prepare skin.
 Pour the baking soda mixture in your bath while running warm water and enjoy a nice soak!